csepulveda/csepulveda_io/blog/content/init_eks_cluster.md

 }
 ```

-Only wuth that terraform wll be able to create out eks cluster.
+Only with that Terraform will be able to create our EKS cluster.

-To add the auto scaling controller we need to:
+To add the auto-scaling controller, we need to:
-* Craete a IAM role to allow the scaler modify AWS resources
+* Create an IAM role to allow the scaler to modify AWS resources
-* Indicate to the ServiceRole wich AWS IAM role must be use
+* Indicate to the ServiceRole which AWS IAM role must be used
 * Install the controller.

-To install the controller and set the permission we are going to user the file: [eks_autoscaler.tf](https://raw.githubusercontent.com/csepulveda/aws_base_setup/41e3f622c9a55b4117dc33e1d65d83c229ac525a/eks_autoscaler.tf)
+To install the controller and set the permission, we are going to use the file: [eks_autoscaler.tf](https://raw.githubusercontent.com/csepulveda/aws_base_setup/41e3f622c9a55b4117dc33e1d65d83c229ac525a/eks_autoscaler.tf)

 ```
 #To allow autoscaling we are going to create five differente resources: